 How California Manufacturers Can Implement Continuous Improvement Practices

-There are a few different methods to implementing a continuous improvement approach in your manufacturing business.
-Some utilize lean manufacturing, other Six Sigma or the Theory of Constraints.
+There are a few different methods for implementing a continuous improvement approach in your manufacturing business.
+Some utilize lean manufacturing, others Six Sigma or the Theory of Constraints.
 Each of these has a tool in common - the root-cause-corrective-action model.

 Among the most widely used tools for continuous improvement is a four-step quality assurance method—the plan-do-check-act (PDCA) cycle:

 - Plan: Identify an opportunity and plan for change.